My First Artist Interview: Ximena Garrido-Lecca Talks about the Cult of the Dead in The Followers

 How was the idea for this exhibition born?

 I was in Cuzco and entered one of the local cemeteries.
 I was very overwhelmed by the amount of effort and care that was put into each grave.
-It is common practice to bury the dead in raised structures, mainly in less affluent areas, but the particular decoration of each ‘nicho’ really took my attention.
-People from different social backgrounds of this town where buried there.
+It is common practice to bury the dead in raised structures, mainly in less affluent areas, but the particular decoration of each 'nicho' really took my attention.
+People from different social backgrounds in this town were buried there.

 I understand that these are faithful reproductions of nichos in Peru.
 Why was it so important for you to tackle the theme of death in The Followers?
 How should it be seen in relation to Peruvian history?

-Should your work be considered still-life paintings or sculpture?
+Should your work be considered still-life paintings or sculptures?
 What type of materials do you identify with?

-I use all kind of materials.
+I use all kinds of materials.
 My work is mainly 3D, but I have been recently working with video and photography, so I guess my practice is varied.

-For an artist who is an advocate of indigenenous arts, why is it important for you to work in the West?
+For an artist who is an advocate of indigenous arts, why is it important for you to work in the West?
 Why is it important for you to pay homage to your roots?

 What do you think is the role of an artist to the public? to your people?